GiannisDIskakis/Yellow-light-arts/README.md

 5. Event Voting:

-     * Users with profiles can vote for events to show their interest and engagement.
+     * Users with profiles can vote for future events to show their interest and engagement.

 ## Getting Started